 Sales teams depend on contracts to seal the deal with clients.
 These contracts, however, need to be written up by admin and legal teams who are probably in a different department.
-Therefore, it makes sense to automating contracts in Salesforce as a common repository where the sales and admin teams can coordinate their efforts towards managing the contract lifecycle.
+Therefore, it makes sense to go for contract automation in Salesforce as a common repository where the sales and admin teams can coordinate their efforts towards managing the contract lifecycle.

 Salesforce is where the sales teams go to manage customer relationships and it is an environment that they are used to.
 By integrating the contracts into the CRM, the sales representative is saved from having to switch between platforms as they handle one of the most crucial parts of the sales cycle.